 Gain skills in designing, planning, and protecting the environment for exciting career opportunities

-The Purdue Civil Engineering Graduate Program has over 250 students working toward either a Master’s or PhD degree.
+The Christopher B. and Susan S. Burke Graduate Program in Civil Engineering has over 250 students working toward either a Master’s or PhD degree.
 The Master’s degree program is designed to be flexible so that students can work with faculty members to develop a plan of study tailored to their professional goals.
-It also allows them to acquire the specialized skills that are increasingly necessary for professional practice (ASCE Policy Statement 465).
+It also allows them to acquire the specialized skills that are increasingly necessary for professional practice.
 The PhD degree provides an opportunity for more in-depth study necessary for students who want to pursue research and academic careers.

-Specialty Groups.
 New technology and industry's demand for design, team experiences and interdisciplinary research evolves education and discovery.
-The School of Civil Engineering leads in educational discovery with eight academic engineering specialty groups, architectural engineering, construction engineering, environmental engineering, geomatics engineering, geotechnical engineering, hydraulics and hydrology engineering, materials engineering, structural engineering, and transportation engineering.
+The Lyles School of Civil Engineering leads in educational discovery with eight academic engineering specialty groups:

 - Architectural Engineering

 - Construction Engineering